tamersp25/docs/src/docs/developer/engines/approval/README.md

-# Engine Approval Process
+# Engine Certification and Approval Process

-Once the engine is pushed to the Veritone Docker registry, various checks need to be performed on _our_ end before the engine can be considered ready for use.
+Once your engine is pushed to the Veritone Docker registry, various checks need to be performed on _our_ end before the engine can be considered ready for use.

 ![Approval process](EngineApproval.svg)